Our Yoga InstructorsYoga is our passion

 She completed the 200-hours Yoga Teacher’s Training Course with distinction at Real Yoga (in collaboration with the Kaivalyadham Yoga Institute in Pune, India) and the 100-hours Yin Yoga, TCM and Anatomy Teacher Training at True Yoga.
 She has been teaching freelance since July 2013.

 Pat casually picked up yoga in 2015 to improve her health and manage her stress level.
-For one who preferred cardio workouts in the past, she did not expect to enjoy yoga, let alone fall in love with it.
-Through the practice, she learns to cultivate patience, acceptance, awareness and gratitude for the present.
+For one who used to prefer dynamic cardio workouts, she did not expect to enjoy yoga, let alone fall in love with it.
+Through the practice, she learns to cultivate patience and acceptance, awareness for the present, and gratitude for every little thing in life.
 Three years later, with the encouragement from her teacher cum mentor, she decided to share her passion for yoga and the intangible benefits it brings, through teaching.

-Pat believes that yoga is for everyone, regardless of age, gender, background, body shape and size and level of fitness.
-One is never too old or too inflexible to pick up yoga, and it is through regular practice that one finds progress.
-Pat teaches a variety of classes from Hatha, and Basic, to Stretch and Yin, using a gentle and supportive approach to help beginners embark on their yoga journey.
+Pat believes in that yoga is for everyone, and one is never too old or too inflexible to pick up yoga.
+It is through regular practice that one finds progress, and it is ok to be wherever you are, with no competition and comparison.
+Pat teaches a variety of classes from Hatha, and Basic, to Stretch and Yoga Wheel, using a gentle and supportive approach to help beginners embark on their yoga journey.

 Mamtaa was born and brought up in Rishikesh, India.
 She has been practicing yoga since 2003.
 It was Master Ven, who deeply inspired her with his teachings.
 With the physical and mental strength that she gained, she decided to take her practice to the next level.
 In 2013, she completed a 200-hour Hatha Yoga teacher training.
 She has also attended 40-hour Yin Yoga Post Graduate Teacher Training with Sarah Manning.